 The German based LEGO blog Stonewars has updated its list of LEGO sets expected to retire in the next six to nine month and this is good news for Harry Potter fans.
 Three popular sets otherwise expected to retire by the end of the year, have been given six month more before retiring.
 Here are the details…

-I wrote about the likely retiring sets a few months back, but Stonewars have now provided an update, which luckily delays the expected retirement date for three popular LEGO Harry Potter sets from end of this year to July 2021.
+I wrote about the likely retiring sets a few months back, but Stonewars has now provided an update, which luckily delays the expected retirement date for three popular LEGO Harry Potter sets from end of this year to July 2021.
 These sets are:

 - Set 75953 – Hogwarts: The Whomping Willow (2018)